pulumi/docs/content/blog/why-every-cloud-engineer-needs-pulumi-esc-secrets-management/index.md

 Pulumi ESC simplifies how organizations manage secrets and configurations.
 It is designed to secure sensitive configurations across modern cloud environments and supports seamless integration, enabling engineers to:

-- Centrally manage secrets for applications and infrastructure.
+- Access, share, and manage secrets, passwords, API keys, and configuration settings like network and deployment options.
-- Synchronize secrets dynamically across Kubernetes and other environments with platforms like ESO.
+- Synchronize secrets and configuration from any store to any app, tool, or CI/CD platform.
-- Implement automated secret rotation, ensuring compliance and minimizing vulnerabilities.
+- Access secrets securely through CLI, API, Kubernetes operator, the Pulumi Cloud UI, and in-code with Typescript/Javascript, Python, and Go SDKs.
-- Access secrets securely through Pulumi's SDKs, CLI, or API.
+- Connect to cloud providers and secrets stores via OIDC to generate dynamic, short-lived, auto-expiring credentials.
--
+- Set role-based access controls (RBAC), making securing secrets and configurations easy by assigning permissions to users based on their roles.

 Whether integrated with Pulumi's Infrastructure as Code (IaC) platform or used as a standalone service, Pulumi ESC enables cloud engineers to streamline secrets management with centralized control.

 ## Key Features of Pulumi ESC

 ### 1. Seamless Integration with External Platforms

-Pulumi ESC integrates with popular secrets providers, including AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, and HashiCorp Vault, making it adaptable for multi-cloud and hybrid cloud architectures.
+Pulumi ESC integrates with popular secrets providers, including AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, 1Password, and HashiCorp Vault, making it adaptable for multi-cloud and hybrid cloud architectures.

 ### 2. Dynamic Secrets Synchronization with ESO